 How to core apples:

-To core apples, first slice off the top to make flat – removing the stem.
-You can eat the tops – don’t throw them away!
-Take a sharp pearing knife (this is the one I have– it’s expensive but SO worth it) and cut out the center of the apple.
+- Take a sharp paring knife (this is the one I have– it’s expensive but SO worth it) and cut out the center of the apple.

 It’s ok if your apples get a little brown while you’re preparing them – it won’t affect the taste.
 However, if you want to prevent this you can squeeze a little lemon juice on top of them.